fooltowise/NeroNotes/Nero's Notes/Judges Analysis By Gorilla.md

 > _“It had £3m turnover and £750,000 operating profit, with 19 staff.
 It looked too good to be true.
 The owners were an engineer and a scientist, who were both looking to retire.
 They explained they had a dominating position in a tiny world niche and that the drivers of the business were regulation and globalization”_.

 This business ended up being FTT, Judges first acquisition (a Halma-like business focused on fire safety).
 Following FTT, Judges began to exclusively focus on niche scientific instruments.
 Cicurel and Hambro remain as CEO and Chairman.
 Judges hired Brad Ormsby as CFO in 2015, who prior to Judges was CFO of Kalibrate, a vertical market software company that he helped IPO in 2014.
-The team was complemented with the hiring of Mark Lavelle as COO in 2017, who had previously spent 16 years at Halma.
+The team was complemented with the hiring of Mark Lavelle as COO in 2017, who had previously spent 16 years at [[Halma]].
 David Cicurel owns 10% of Judges.

 **Acquisition Model**